MicrosoftDocs/azure-devops-docs/docs/repos/get-started/what-is-repos.md

 There are a few critical branches in your repo that the team relies on to always be in good shape, such as your `master` branch.
 [Require pull requests](../git/branch-policies.md) to make any changes on these branches.
-Developers who push changes directly to the protected branches will have their pushes rejected.
+Developers who push changes directly to the protected branches have their pushes rejected.

 Add conditions to your pull requests to enforce a higher level of code quality in your key branches.
 A clean build of the merged code and approval from multiple reviewers are extra requirements that you can set to help protect your key branches.